JiriD85/thingsboard.github.io-pke/smart-energy.md

 ## IoT-based energy Monitoring Solutions We Offer

-ThingsBoard provides a variety of IoT-based energy monitoring system solutions.
+PKE IoT Expert provides a variety of IoT-based energy monitoring system solutions.
 Here are some of them:

 * Smart meters — measure energy consumption in real-time, providing valuable data for analysis.
 * Modbus meters — are a type of smart meter that uses the Modbus protocol, a popular communication protocol in industrial applications.
 * IoT gateways connect smart meters and other IoT devices to the Internet, enabling real-time data collection and remote control.
-* The transport layer includes various protocols such as MQTT, CoAP, HTTP, and LwM2M that are used for transmitting data from IoT devices to the ThingsBoard platform.
+* The transport layer includes various protocols such as MQTT, CoAP, HTTP, and LwM2M that are used for transmitting data from IoT devices to the PKE IoT Expert platform.
-* The integration layer includes the ThingsBoard core, which provides device and user management, a rule engine for data processing and aggregation, and an SQL/NoSQL database for data storage.
+* The integration layer provides device and user management, a rule engine for data processing and aggregation, and an SQL/NoSQL database for data storage.
 * The application layer includes end-user interfaces such as real-time dashboards and mobile apps that display the collected data in an easy-to-understand format.

 Contact us to know more about how IoT solutions can help in energy efficiency!

 ## Smart Energy Dashboard Examples

-ThingsBoard offers a variety of smart energy dashboard examples that provide real-time data visualization.
+PKE IoT Expert offers a variety of smart energy dashboard examples that provide real-time data visualization.
 These dashboards are interactive and can be easily embedded into your IoT solution.

 Here are some key features of the smart energy dashboards: